Why This M.D. Says Wine Can Worsen Anxiety (And What To Try At Night Instead)

 Sorry to cork your wine, but I’ve got some not-so-relaxing news—wine can actually exacerbate stress and anxiety and disrupt sleep, especially if you are already someone who suffers from being a bit tightly wound.
 And seriously, if you ever suffered from anxiety, you know how debilitating the condition can be—and common.
-Over 30 percent of people will have an anxiety disorder in their lifetime.
+Over 30 percent1 of people will have an anxiety disorder in their lifetime.
 Plus, it occurs nearly twice as often in women.

 Here's how wine can contribute to anxiety:

-It throws your body chemistry off balance.
+It can throw your body chemistry off balance.

 Any sort of alcohol changes the levels of serotonin, other neurotransmitters, and other hormones in your brain and body, which can worsen anxiety.
 While one glass may feel relaxing, alcohol is a central nervous system depressant, which can cause a rebound effect when it wears off, which can last for several hours and up to an entire day after imbibing.

-It sparks hot flashes and night sweats.
+It can spark hot flashes and night sweats.

 When your body is thrown off kilter, it goes to work to get you back into balance.
 If you are perimenopausal or menopausal, your body can miss the mark when striving for balance.
 When you have a glass of wine, your body reads it as a sugar, which causes a spike in insulin to handle the increase in blood sugar, which disrupts other hormones including estrogen and progesterone.
 This means that in an attempt to reach equilibrium, your body can try too hard and overcompensate, which can cause hot flashes and night sweats.

-It disrupts sleep.
+It can disrupt sleep.

 When your body is out of its normal state of homeostasis, it can’t relax.
 So, while you might swear that a glass of wine helps you to drift effortlessly off to bed—and it may be true—it is equally true that the reason you wake up a few hours later is because the sedating effects wear off, and you are left with the aftermath of a body trying to get back into balance.
 Not sleeping well can cause—you guessed it—more anxiety, creating a vicious cycle.